Walk 1 – Four miles.

 - From the Old Playground, turn left and west along Church Lane, past the school, continuing straight ahead up the steep bank to Long Rigg.
-As the road levels out, follow the waymarked track to the left.
+As the road levels out, turn left (the route is waymarked by a finger post but you will have to look back to see it).
 Keep following this track to its conclusion.

-At the end of Church Lane track, instead of following the permissive route by turning right after the stile (point 2), turn left and head up hill crossing another stile into an open field.
+- At the end of Church Lane track, turn left and head up hill crossing another stile into an open field.

 - Head straight up this field crossing another stile into an enclosed track and continue straight uphill until the gradient eases, with High Plains Equestrian Centre on the right.